Santiago González (tennis)

 Santiago González Torre ([sanˈtjaɣo ɣonˈsales ˈtore]; born 24 February 1983) is a Mexican professional tennis player.
-His career-high ATP ranking is World No. 155 in singles, achieved in May 2006, and World No. 22 in doubles, achieved in March 2022.
-He has won 19 ATP doubles titles.
+His career-high ATP ranking is World No. 7 in doubles, achieved on 13 November 2023.
+He has won 25 ATP doubles titles.
 In 2017, he reached the French Open final in doubles along with his partner Donald Young.
-Additionally, he has reached the finals of three other Grand Slam tournaments in the Mixed category: the 2013 French Open and the 2014 and 2015 US Open.
-González represents Mexico at the Davis Cup competition; currently his record is 22–16.
+Additionally, he has reached the finals of four other Grand Slam tournaments in the Mixed category: the 2013 French Open, the 2014 and 2015 US Open, and the 2024 Wimbledon.
+González represents Mexico at the Davis Cup competition; currently his record is 31–19 as of end of 2023 season.
+His career-high ranking in singles is No. 155, achieved on 22 May 2006.

-Tennis career
+Career

-2009-2010: Major singles debut, Top 100 & First ATP title in doubles
+2009–10: Major singles debut, Top 100 & First ATP title in doubles

 González qualified at the 2009 Wimbledon Championships to make his Grand Slam debut.
 He lost his first round main draw match in Wimbledon against Israeli Dudi Sela.

 He also made his Grand Slam debut in qualifications in singles at the 2009 Australian Open.

 He made his top 100 doubles debut on 12 October 2009.

 He won his first ATP title at the 2010 Serbia Open partnering American Travis Rettenmaier.

-2011-2014: Eight doubles titles, top 25 debut
+2011–14: Eight doubles titles, top 25 debut

 In April 2011, partnering with American Scott Lipsky, he won the ATP World Tour 500 title of the Barcelona Open.
 They defeated the Bryan brothers 5–7, 6–2, [12–10], breaking their 10-match winning streak.
 They also defeated doubles teams Jürgen Melzer & Nenad Zimonjić 6–3, 6–2, and Max Mirnyi & Daniel Nestor 7–6, 6–4.
 He reached the top 25 on 30 January 2012.
 He won a total of seven titles with Lipsky between 2011 and 2014.

 2017: French Open doubles final

-In June 2017, he reached his first Grand Slam final partnering Donald Young of the USA at the French Open.
+In June 2017, he reached his first Grand Slam final partnering Donald Young of the US at the French Open.

-2021: Sixteenth title
+2021: Fifteenth title

-In 2021, González and his current partner Marcelo Demoliner took the first dose of a COVID-19 vaccine at the 2021 Serbia Open.
+In 2021, González and his then partner Marcelo Demoliner took the first dose of a COVID-19 vaccine at the 2021 Serbia Open.

 During the grass season, he won his fourteenth ATP title at Stuttgart Open defeating Uruguayan Ariel Behar and Gonzalo Escobar from Ecuador with Demoliner.

-In September, González won his fifteenth ATP doubles title at the 2021 Astana Open partnering Andres Molteni.
+In September, González won his fifteenth ATP doubles title at the 2021 Astana Open partnering Andrés Molteni.
 In November he won the 2021 Stockholm Open his sixteenth title also with Molteni.